NBISweden/workshop_omics_integration/software.md

 #### Software
 The course will be taught using different programming languages depending on the tools available.
-You'll need to run different software, which is easier if you use our conda environments (further instructions [here][6]).
+You'll need to run different software, which is much easier if you use a conda environment (further instructions [here][6]).
 For each session, use the following:

 - [env-machine-learning.yml][1]